Top-rated local movers that handle Washington DC to Fort Wayne moves

 - Fort Wayne is considered to be safer than Washington DC with a safety index of 59.1 vs Washington DC’s 39.63.

-- Air quality in Fort Wayne is good, and in Washington DC it's good.
+- Air quality in Fort Wayne is Good, and in Washington DC it’s Good.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in Indiana, visit the state's public utilities commission.
+- State regulator: You can verify a Indiana moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While Indiana doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Fort Wayne without delay.
-You can select your official move date when completing the form.
+- Change of address: File your USPS change of address about a week before moving so mail reaches Fort Wayne smoothly.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 Where to live in Fort Wayne